akuklev/algebraic-theories/README.md

 ```
 Which are essential for definitions of category-like structures.

 Extended algebraic theories will be identified with weak model categories as defined in [Hen19].
 A weak model category is not required to have fibered products or even finite products of all of its objects.
 At first it is only required to have an initial and a terminal object.
-Weak model categories come with two distinguised classes of maps called fibrations `X ↠ Y` and cofibrations `A ↪ B` subject to a number of axioms.
-One of the axioms states that for fibered product of fibrant objects (the objects for which the unique map `X ↠ 1` is a fibration) exist along a fibriation, which trivially means that finite products of fibered objects exist as well.
+Weak model categories come with two distinguised classes of maps called fibrations `X ↠ Y` and cofibrations `A ↪ B` closed under compositions and subject to a number of further axioms.
+One of the axioms states that the fibered product `(x : X) ✕_Z (y : Y) {x.proj = f(y)}` exists for any object `X`, map `f` and fibration `proj` if `Y` and `Z` are fibrant objects (the objects for which the unique map `X ↠ 1` is a fibration).

 When describing an extended algebraic theory, we'll be listing sorts explicitly saying if they are to be fibrant, cofibrant or both.
-Usual formation rules will generate the class of cofibrations.
-We'll introduce formation rules for projections (like `f.source` and `f.target` in the above example); they will be generating the class of fibrations.
+Formation rules will generate the class of cofibrations.
+We'll introduce new kind of rules for describing projections (like `f.source` and `f.target` in the above example); they will be generating the class of fibrations.